Providence Health Plan Insurance Review & Complaints: Health Insurance

 The Balance plans have a nationwide PPO network and cover both in and out-of-network providers.
 There are two choices available: Silver and Bronze.

-The Balance 2500 Silver has a $2,500 individual deductible and $5,000 family deductible for in-network care.
-Out-of network deductibles are much higher $10,000 individual and $20,000 family.
+The Balance 2500 Silver has a $2,500 individual deductible and $5,000 family deductible for in-network provider care.
+Outside of the provider network, deductibles are much higher $10,000 individual and $20,000 family.
 Copays are $25 for primary care and $50 for specialists in-network.
 Out-of-network care is covered at 50% coinsurance.
 Prescription drugs start at a $20 co pay for Tier 1.

 The Choice plans are also PPO, but have a smaller in-network region, covering most counties in Oregon.
 Out-of-network care is available with a higher coinsurance and higher deductible.
 Like the Balance, there are two levels with the same deductibles.